 We aim to turn around our searches in ten working days or sooner.

 Our online system, Public Access Land Charges (PALC) can be used by you or your solicitor to apply for LLC1, CON29O, CON29 and personal searches.
+Please note that file sizes must not exceed 4mb.
 For further information read our simple PALC user guide.

 To enable us to deal with your search request efficiently, please provide an up to date ordnance survey map extract clearly outlining the search site in red.

 CON29 - Part 1 Enquires (one parcel of land)

 £178.20 (inc VAT)